GfellerLab/MixTCRviz/README.md

 - plot.logo.length (default=0):
     * 0: Show only the CDR3 motifs for the most frequent CDR3 length.
-    * 1: Show in a separate plot the V usage, J usage and CDR3 motifs for all CDR3 length, for both alpha and beta chains.
+    * 1: Write in output.path/CDR3_length separate plot the V usage, J usage and CDR3 motifs for all CDR3 length, for both alpha and beta chains.

 - plot.cdr3.norm (default=0):
     * 0: Show the CDR3 motifs of the baseline repertoire.
-    * 1: Show the CDR3 motifs of the input TCRs after subtracting the baseline repertoire.
+    * 1: Show the CDR3 motifs of the input TCRs after subtracting the baseline repertoire (not recommanded).
-    * 2: Show the CDR3 motifs of the input TCRs after normalising by the baseline repertoire (motif of normalised fold-change).
+    * 2: Show the CDR3 motifs of the input TCRs after normalising by the baseline repertoire (motif of normalised fold-change, not recommanded).

 - plot.VJ.switch (default=1)
     * 1: Show the VJ usage as a scatter plot.